-In 2020, despite the impact of COVID, the uptake of milk recording was ahead of 2019.
-Milk recording levels were at 0.82 million cows (across 6,900 herds).
+In 2021, the uptake of milk recording was ahead of 2020.
+Milk recording levels were at 0.98 million cows (across 8,060 herds).
 The on-going use of the Milk Recording App that recorders use on farm continues to help in removing paper and helping reduce errors and turnaround times in the process.